-I am SO so excited about finally sharing our master bathroom remodel.
-In case anyone else was wondering if it was ever going to happen in the year 2019, I feel you!
+In case, anyone else was wondering if it was ever going to happen in the year 2019, I feel you!

-In case you missed it, you can see all of the before photos of our new renovation house and video walkthrough here to get an idea of what we were really up against.
+In case, you missed it, you can see all of the before photos of our new renovation house and video walkthrough here to get an idea of what we were really up against.

 I also shared all of the “must-haves” when it came to deciding what we wanted to spend our money on changing from the previous design in that post, too.

 And we also used Innovative Skylights for installing the Velux sun tunnel skylights in this space to brighten things up…

 One of the other things that HAD to go was the weird pocket door opening that the previous owner used to enter a second bedroom from the other side.

 It really made no sense to have a second entrance from another bedroom into the master bathroom.
 Not to mention that the door barely worked anyway.
 One of the many quirky things about this house when we first bought it, haha!

 Other than floorplan change, we essentially kept the footprint of the master bathroom the same and simply updated the style and features.